ianchak/stati/docs/feature_doc.md

 ## 11. Draft Mode

 Pages can be marked with `draft: true` in front matter.
-Drafts are excluded from builds unless explicitly included with `--include-drafts`.
+Drafts are excluded from builds by default.
+Use `stati build --include-drafts` to include draft pages in the build.

 This lets authors work on unfinished content without accidentally publishing it.
-Drafts can still be previewed locally during development.
+Drafts can be included when needed for review or testing purposes.

 ---